cchurch/api-docs/source/includes/_api_camera.md

 ROIs within settings will be `'rois'`: { `'<roiname>'`: { `'roiid'`: `1437974150`, `'name'`: `'Rusty Region'`, ... }.
 ROIs are enabled and disabled by `'active_rois'`: { `'<roiname>'`: `true`, ... } to allow ROIs to easily be turned on and off to support schedules and ROI based alerts.
 To remove an active ROI delete it with the same arguments

 Like the alert logic, `'rois'` and `'active_rois'` are accumulation settings - adding an object adds it to the holding object instead of replacing the entire object like most settings.
 Similarly, deleting an object removes it from the parent object, but leaves the parent in place.
-Both also automatically trigger updates to the active ESN data streams
+Both also automatically trigger updates to the active <a class="definition" onclick="openModal('DOT-ESN')">ESN</a> data streams

 ROIs can produce events and force video recording on activity within them.
 These events are distinct from motion events (whole screen events).
 Each ROI event has a simple snapshot algorithm the grabs a snapshot immediately, as opposed to the optimized object tracking for motion events.
 Since ROIs are presumed to be smaller, this should result in good summary images